 But as Confucious wrote in The Analects, “the journey to becoming a great web developer begins with learning how to code a basic website”.
 This is a sound insight, one made all the more astonishing by the fact that it anticipates the internet and web development by 2500 years.

 So if you’re wondering where to start your own journey into becoming a web developer, here are the basics of coding a website from scratch.

 At its most basic level, there’s really only one language you need to build a website: Hypertext Markup Language.
 HTML is a commonly-recommended language to start with because it’s the simplest thing you can do that still counts as coding.

 HTML isn’t like Python, C, C++, C#, or any other full-fledged programming languages.
 You can’t take input, transform data, or execute conditionals in it.

 The purpose of HTML is to use tags like <div> and <head> to distinguish different pieces of content for the benefit of the browser and so that other tools can be used for styling, updating, and the like.

-You know how great writers are also great readers who voraciously devour the work of other writers looking to pick up new techniques of expression and style?
+Great writers are often great readers, and they improve their skills by studying the work of others.
 The same is true of coders.
-Until you get really good at coding you’ll be spending more of your time reading other people’s code than you will writing your own.
+Until you get really good at coding you’ll spend more of your time reading other people’s code than you will writing your own.